hoangle66/ai-chatbot/README.md

 ## 💡 Project Goal
 We're building a chatbot that:
-- Answers casual and informative questions
+- Answering user questions conversationally
-- Remembers chat history within a session
+- Recommending movies and games (via preset buttons)
-- Feels responsive and user-friendly
+- Maintaining chat history per session
-- Can be extended with more AI features (e.g., game/movie recommendation logic)
+- Providing a responsive UI experience with loading animations and auto-scroll

 This project is designed to be completed within a few weeks, focusing on getting a functional and presentable prototype.